prlakshm/repl/README.md

    County must be within the provided state to return an appropriate broadband access percent.
 Server utilizes caching - if the data for a particular state/county pair had been retrieved previously, the susbequent request won't trigger a call to the ACS API.

    If successful, Command History will display the the broadband access percent as well as time of retrieval (remains the same upon the second request due to caching - displays the time of the initial data fetch); otherwise (if any of the parameters are missing or are invalid) will return an informative message outlining the issue.
+The time is displayed in UTC time (universal time).

    > example: "broadband North_Carolina Durham"